adalinbv/zeroxml/README.md

 up by specifying the number, starting at zero, between straight brackets. e.g. node[0] or "\*[3]" to get the fourth node, regardless of the names.

-If node points to `XML_COMMENT` then the function will test whether the current node is a comment node.
+If path points to `XML_COMMENT` then the function will test whether the current node is a comment node.
 ```
 @param xid XML-id